rohanjos486/ttsky-verilog-loopers/docs/info.md

 **Saturation Protection**

 To ensure hardware stability, all internal math is computed using 12-bit signed arithmetic.
-Before reaching uo_out, the final sum is checked.
-If it exceeds 255, it clamps to 255.
-If it drops below 0, it clamps to 0.
+Before reaching `uo_out`, the final sum is checked.
+If it exceeds `255`, it clamps to `255`.
+If it drops below `0`, it clamps to `0`.
 This prevents catastrophic integer wrap-around (e.g., a value of 256 turning into 0) when processing real-world audio or sensor signals.

 The design is fully pipelined and processes one input sample per clock cycle after configuration.

 ## How to test